Restaurant in Besenzone, Italy

 When to Go

 Timing matters here more than at a city restaurant.
-The Po Valley in winter is cold, flat, and fog-heavy, and the fireplace in the farmhouse dining room earns its keep from November through February.
+The Po Valley in winter is cold, flat, fog-heavy, the fireplace in the farmhouse dining room earns its keep from November through February.
 That is also the season when culatello di Zibello, one of the great cured meats of this specific territory, is at its peak.
 Spring and early autumn are the periods when the local vegetable and grain-based dishes shift noticeably, with white truffles from the Apennine foothills available in the October-November window.
-Summer is quieter in the surrounding countryside, and lunch on a warm day in the farmhouse is a different experience from a winter dinner by the fire.
+Summer is quieter in the surrounding countryside, lunch on a warm day in the farmhouse is a different experience from a winter dinner by the fire.
 The room and the menu both respond to the season, so your choice of when to visit shapes what you get.

-For first-timers, the clearest advice is this: come at lunch on a Saturday or Sunday, allow two to three hours, and plan the visit around the season rather than around convenience.
+For first-timers, the clearest advice is this: come at lunch on a Saturday or Sunday, allow two to three hours, plan the visit around the season rather than around convenience.
 The farmhouse format and the Emilian cooking tradition both reward slowness.

 Booking and Access